ktmbiome-niaid/16S-data-processing/prerequisites.md

 ## Computer Setup

-We’ll do the workshop activities on your personal computer using R and RStudio.
-You can download both without administrator privileges by visiting the NIH Self Service Portal.
+We’ll do the workshop activities on your local computer (in other words, not using a server or web tool) using R and RStudio.
+You can download both on your NIH computer without administrator privileges by visiting the NIH Self Service Portal.

 In addition to installing R, please also install a few packages that